-At other times, though, the buildup of arterial plaque may cause symptoms that may include:
+At other times, especially when the artery is blocked by 70% or more, the buildup of arterial plaque may cause symptoms that include:

 The first symptom, chest pain, is also called angina.
 It may result from reduced blood flow to the heart.
 That reduced blood flow is caused by plaque in the arteries leading to the heart.

 Clogged arteries in carotid artery disease may cause stroke precursors known as transient ischemic attacks, or TIAs.
 TIAs may produce the following symptoms: